google-deepmind/torax/README.md

 ## Running an example

 The following command will run TORAX using the configuration file `tests/test_data/default_config.py`.
-TORAX configuration files overwrite the defaults in `config.py`.
-Comments in `config.py` provide a brief explanation of all configuration variables.
 More detailed documentation is on the roadmap.

 ```shell
 python3 run_simulation_main.py \